drihemz/Layt/README.md

 SUPABASE_URL=https://your-project.supabase.co
 SUPABASE_ANON_KEY=public-anon-key
 SUPABASE_SERVICE_ROLE_KEY=service-role-key-KEEP-SECRET
+EMAIL_SERVER=smtp://user:pass@smtp.example.com:587
+EMAIL_FROM=noreply@example.com
 ```

 Notes:
 - `SUPABASE_SERVICE_ROLE_KEY` is required for some server-side mutation endpoints (used to bypass RLS).
 Keep it secret — do NOT commit or share it.
 - If you don't set the service role key, client reads will work but some writes (lookup management) will be blocked by RLS.
+- The authentication flow uses email-based magic links.
+You need to configure the `EMAIL_SERVER` and `EMAIL_FROM` environment variables for the emails to be sent.
+For development, you can use a tool like [MailHog](https://github.com/mailhog/MailHog) to catch the emails locally.

 3. Run migrations (use Supabase SQL or migration scripts in `supabase/migrations`)